chadell/slides/src/180410_devopsbarcelona/1_theproblem.md

 ## <span style="color:yellow">hybrid</span> ecosystem

 <!--
-Probably you are running workload in Public Cloud, but for business running for a while, usually hybrid approaches, part on-premises and part in the Cloud are teh natural transition.
+Probably you are running workload in Public Cloud, but for business running for a while, usually hybrid approaches, part on-premises and part in the Cloud are the natural transition.

 Dynamic infrastructure, or Cloud, has several benefits, and at some point several platforms will be used simultaneously to leverage on each one benefit